IPTinCan Documentation

 server.toml # Server configuration (created on first run)

-server.db # SQLite database (created on first run)
+itc-server.db # SQLite database (created on first run)

-certs/ # TLS certificates (if enabled)
+server-cert.pem # TLS certificate (if TLS enabled)

 uploads/ # Uploaded files and images